anhchor/nightfalls/nightfalls/the-corrupted.md

 - **Arc** (many): Knights
 - **Solar** (many): Knights?
 They show up in the Ogre room and the boss rooms.
 - **Void** (many): Acolytes

+---

+## Walkthrough

+### Entrance

+Shoot down the mini-boss's Axiom darts because they will kill you.

+### Elevator Room

+You must charge the orbs by passing them to your teammates, before breaking the enemy shields with it.

+### Double Ogre Room

+Killing the large ogre before the Champions will despawn them.
+You can do this to save time and ammo, though it will prevent Platinum completion.

+### Sedia